Apjo/AWSAssociateSolutionsArchitectNotes/README.md

         4. SWF(Simple Work Flow Service): Helps developers to build, run, and scale background jobs that have parallel or sequential steps.

-        6. Elastic Transcoder: A media transcoding service in the cloud.
-Designed to be highly-scalable, easy to use in a cost-effective way for developers and businesses to convert or transcode media files from their source formats to version that will play on devices like smartphones, tablets etc.
+        6. Elastic Transcoder:
+            - A media transcoding service in the cloud.
+            - Designed to be highly-scalable, easy to use in a cost-effective way for developers and businesses to convert or transcode media files from their source formats to version that will play on devices like smartphones, tablets etc.

    10.	**Deployment and Management**:

+        1. CloudWatch:
-        1. CloudWatch: A monitoring service for AWS Cloud resources and the apps you run on AWS.
+            - A monitoring service for AWS Cloud resources and the apps you run on AWS
-            Used for collecting and tracking metrics, collect and monitor log files, and set alarms.
+            - Used for collecting and tracking metrics, collect and monitor log files, and set alarms
-            It can monitor AWS resources, such as EC2 instances, DynamoDB tables, and RDS DB instances, as well as custom metrics generated by your apps and services, and log any files your app generates.
+            - It can monitor AWS resources, such as EC2 instances, DynamoDB tables, and RDS DB instances, as well as custom metrics generated by your apps and services, and log any files your app generates
-            We can use it to gain system-wide visibility into resource utilization, app performance, and operational health.
+            - We can use it to gain system-wide visibility into resource utilization, app performance, and operational health.

+        2. CloudTrail:
-        2. CloudTrail: A logging, and auditing service, a web service that records API call for your account and deliver log files to you.
-We can get history of AWS API calls for your account, including calls made by AWS management console, SDKs, Command line tools, and high level AWS services such as AWS cloud formation.
+            - A logging, and auditing service, a web service that records API call for your account and deliver log files to you.
+            - We can get history of AWS API calls for your account, including calls made by AWS management console, SDKs, Command line tools, and high level AWS services such as AWS cloud formation

-        3. Cloud Formation: Gives developers, and sys admins an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion.
+        3. Cloud Formation:
+            - Gives developers, and sys admins an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion.

         4. OpsWorks: Automating deployments using chef.

         5. Config Manager: proactively monitor changes to your environment.

-        6. Service Catalog: Allows you as an enterprise to build out what it is that you authorize within your organization.
+        6. Service Catalog:
+            - Allows you as an enterprise to build out what it is that you authorize within your organization.

         7. Trusted Advisor: tips on cost optimization, performance optimization, security fixes etc.